 - Operating system: iOS 11 or above

 - Note: MURAL is not available as an App on Android devices.
-You can use MURAL through the Chrome browser, however the UI is best-suited for the larger screens on tablets
+You can use MURAL in read-only mode through the Chrome browser, however the UI is best-suited for the larger screens on tablets

 Touch Screen Devices

 MURAL will work on any touch screen device that runs Windows 10, using our MURAL for Windows app.
 MURAL for windows requires a minimum of 16gb RAM and the latest touch screen technology.

 MURAL has direct integrations with the Microsoft Surface Hub and Surface Hub Pro.

 In the event that you choose to go with a non-Windows device , or touch screens without an internal pc (called a nuke), you can connect a Windows 10 laptop to these screens using a HDMI and USB cable and run MURAL from there.